RogueRope/docs/content/docs/main/how-to-get-in.md

 We will provide pre-presale vouchers for participants who joined us last year.
 This means you can book a ticket before the main pre-sale starts, and basically are guaranteed a spot.
 If you joined the event in 2021, you can expect this voucher around April 1 2022.

-Everyone who's on the [mailinglist](https://roguerope.be/pages/newsletter.html) will get **1 voucher**, which gives you the opportunity to buy **1 ticket**.
+Everyone who's on the [mailing list](https://roguerope.be/pages/newsletter.html) will get **1 voucher**, which gives you the opportunity to buy **1 ticket**.
 Create your order from the link in the email.
 You will be asked for your FetLife name.
 When we receive your order, we will do a basic vetting.
 If we feel -for whatever reason- you are not a good fit for the event, we will decline your request for a ticket.

 Once confirmed, you have 14 days to complete payment.
 We prefer the Belgians and Dutchies to use Bancontact or Mollie.
 Participants from other countries can use a standard EU SEPA bank transfer.